Manzoor Pashteen: Controversy

 Many Afghan activists support the PTM in solidarity for Pashtuns in both Afghanistan and Pakistan.
 The Afghan government has praised Pashteen's work, with President Ashraf Ghani supporting the march in February, leading some groups to accuse him and the PTM of "foreign backing".
 In May 2019 Major General Asif Ghafoor, serving as a spokesman for the Pakistani military, alleged that Indian and Afghan intelligence agencies were funding the PTM.

 Pashteen has rejected the allegations of being a foreign agent for Research and Analysis Wing (RAW) of India or the National Directorate of Security of Afghanistan.
+In another instance, following the Asma Jahangir Conference held in Lahore, Manzoor Pashteen was booked under terrorism charges by Pakistani authorities for provoking resistance against the armed forces and the state institutions during his speech.

+During the recent organization of Pashtun National Court by the Pashtun Tahafuz Movement (PTM) in Khyber District on 12 October 2024, the internationally proscribed terrorist organization Tehreek-i-Taliban Pakistan (TTP), in an unprecedented move, announced a unilateral temporary ceasefire in the region in anticipation of the event, which gave rise to speculations regarding emerging nexus between proscribed terrorist organization and PTM leadership.

 Pashteen cap

-Pashteen usually wears the Mazari hat at public events and rallies, leading to the hat becoming an iconic symbol of the Pashtun Tahafuz Movement, and being widely renamed after him as the "Pashteen cap" or "Manzoor cap".
+Pashteen usually wears the Pashteen cap at public events and rallies, leading to the originally known "Mazari hat" becoming an iconic symbol of the Pashtun Tahafuz Movement, and being widely renamed after him as the "Pashteen cap" or "Manzoor cap".